 - Signs – Distribute clear signage throughout the venue, including any safety signs.

-- Decorations – From balloons to candles to curtains, make sure you have a comprehensive checklist of all the decorations you’ve purchased so that each one finds its proper place.
+- Decorations – From balloons to candles to flowers, make sure you have a comprehensive checklist of all the decorations you’ve purchased so that each item finds its proper home.

 - Emergency kit – Stow an emergency kit in an easily accessible area and ensure all event staff and vendors know the location.
 The kit should include essentials like pain medicine, bandages and flashlights.
 Feel free to add additional supplies, as you never know what a guest may need.